benblack769/HW6/readme.md

 #### Size of Cache

-Presumably, the memory of the cache is valuable, so I will try to use about half of the server memory for the cache, as to model a fully loaded server while avoiding swapping.
+Presumably, the memory of the cache is valuable, so I will try to use about one gigabyte for the cache, as to model a fully loaded server while avoiding swapping.

 #### Temporal Distribution of Requests

 This is excessively difficult to model properly and so I will assume a uniform temporal distribution and will make maxmem large enough to store all keys.
-This will limit the implications of the study to gets which are found, in main memory.
-Caches will not help with accesses being spread randomly over half of the main memory).
+This will limit the implications of the study to gets which are found, and reside in main memory.
+Caches will not help with accesses being spread randomly over a gigabyte.

 ### 8. Experimental Design